 Erica Chenoweth is the Frank Stanton Professor of the First Amendment at Harvard Kennedy School and a Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute for Advanced Studies at Harvard University.
 Chenoweth is core faculty at Harvard’s Carr Center for Human Rights Policy, where they direct the Nonviolent Action Lab.
-They study political violence and its alternatives, and Foreign Policy magazine ranked them among the Top 100 Global Thinkers of 2013 for their efforts to promote the empirical study of nonviolent resistance.
+They study political violence and its alternatives, and Foreign Policy magazine has ranked them among the Top 100 Global Thinkers for their efforts to promote the empirical study of nonviolent resistance.

-Chenoweth’s forthcoming book, Civil Resistance: What Everyone Needs to Know (Oxford, 2021), explores what civil resistance is, how it works, why it sometimes fails, how violence and repression affect it, and the long-term impacts of such resistance.
+Chenoweth’s recent book, Civil Resistance: What Everyone Needs to Know (Oxford, 2021), explores what civil resistance is, how it works, why it sometimes fails, how violence and repression affect it, and the long-term impacts of such resistance.
 Their next book with Zoe Marks, Rebel XX: Women on the Frontlines of Revolution, explores the impact of women’s participation on the outcomes of mass movements.
 In addition to exploring why women’s participation makes movements more likely to succeed, Marks and Chenoweth explore how frontline women’s participation leads to progress in women’s empowerment in some cases and reversals in others, as well as how gender- inclusive movements impact the quality of egalitarian democracy more generally.

 Chenoweth’s research has been featured in The New York Times, The Washington Post, Foreign Affairs, The Economist, The Boston Globe, Foreign Policy, The Christian Science Monitor, NPR’s Morning Edition, TEDxBoulder, and elsewhere.
 They co- host the award-winning blog Political Violence @ a Glance, hosts the blog Rational Insurgent, and blogs occasionally at The Monkey Cage.
 Along with Jeremy Pressman, they co-direct the Crowd Counting Consortium, a public interest project that documents political mobilization in the U.S. during the Trump Administration.